panktigosar/research-amplicon-seq/README.md

 The data is download from ```PRJNA723064```.
 # Instructions of data download
-The data is downloaded with the help for [SRA toolkit] (https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/).
+The data is downloaded with the help for [SRA toolkit](https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/).
 1. Download the meta data and fastq files in ```.sra``` format using following code:
 ```prefetch PRJNA723064```